lkesteloot/android_theme_browser/README.md

     --api 20

-To look at how a specific attribute changes over all APIs, specify the theme and attribute and use "all" for the API:
+To look at how a specific attribute changes over all APIs, specify the theme and attribute and use `all` for the API:

     --theme Theme.AppCompat.Light.NoActionBar --attr android:listViewStyle --api all